rafaelxky/RPlace/README.md

 # parse instruction
 - //- parse file.txt:
 - runs the template on the designated file
+- if it starts with . then the path will be in relation to the file
+- paths cannot escape the project root

+# paths
+- paths cannot escape the project root or output root depending on the instruction
+- if it starts with . then the path will be in relation to the file

+# project wide compilation
+- currently rplace allows you to parse whole projects if no target is specified in the CLI arguments

 # list of examples
 ```